 Loretta learned to sew on her Grandma's treadle sewing machine.
 She began sewing her own clothes in 7th grade and still enjoys fabric work.

-Easily Create a Turban to Dry Your Hair
+Easily Create a Towel Turban to Dry Your Hair

 You can create a useful turban to dry your hair for use at home, travel, or camping.
 Bath towels are often large and cumbersome while hand towels are often too small.
 Some accommodations only provide one towel per person which can leave you standing there with wet hair.
 Make a terry cloth turban the right size for your head and for your suitcase!